demainchen/RGN/README.md

 # RGN

 The source code of RGN:Residual based graph attention and convolutional network for protein-protein interaction site prediction.
+# Package
+The package used in our word can be viewd in requirements.txt .

 # Data: